Skip to main content

 Orlando “Dylan” Alvarado Jr. and Ms. Danessa Peterson, Lecturer III

 Health and Human Performance (HHP) sophomore and future athletic trainer, Alyssa Bergeron, was recently selected for Clemson University’s Youth Learning Institute’s 2024 4-H Summer Camp.
-As the lone student recipient from The University of Texas Rio Grande Valley (UTRGV), her accepted role will be as a 4-H Summer Camp Counselor at Camp Long in Aiken, South Carolina.
+As the lone student recipient from The University of Texas Rio Grande Valley (UTRGV), she will serve as a 4-H Summer Camp Counselor at Camp Long in Aiken, South Carolina.

-Bergeron is a kinesiology major with a concentration in athletic training, and a minor in psychology.
-After graduating from UTRGV, she plans to return to her hometown of Houston to be an athletic trainer at her alma mater high school.
+Bergeron is a kinesiology major with a concentration in athletic training and a minor in psychology.
+After graduating from UTRGV, she plans to return to her hometown of Houston to become an athletic trainer at her alma mater high school.
 Her ultimate goal is to become an athletic trainer for the National Women’s Soccer League.

-Clemson University’s Youth Learning Institute’s 4-H Summer Camp website Click Here states that their summer camp provides an opportunity to experience new and exciting activities; including climbing wall, archery, canoeing, and many others offered in a safe, supervised environment where campers can explore new areas of interest with encouragement from trained counselors and staff.
-Camp Counselors are recruited each year and receive a paid stipend, meals, lodging, training, an insurance plan, and internship credit if desired.
-They will lead, instruct, and supervise campers in all areas of summer camp programming and will be working with youth ranging in age from 8-14.
+Clemson University’s Youth Learning Institute’s 4-H Summer Camp website provides information about the program and states that the camp offers opportunities to experience activities such as climbing walls, archery, canoeing, and more in a safe, supervised environment.
+Camp counselors are recruited annually and receive a stipend, meals, lodging, training, insurance, and optional internship credit.
+They lead, instruct, and supervise campers ages 8–14.

-This unique experiential learning opportunity will combine Bergeron’s major, minor, and personal experience as a former summer camp camper.
-Representing, HHP, College of Health Professions, and UTRGV in South Carolina from mid-May through early August, Bergeron is “excited to be able to give kids the same amazing experiences I had as a kid attending camp.”
+This experiential learning opportunity combines Bergeron’s major, minor, and personal experience as a former summer camp participant.
+Representing HHP, the College of Health Professions, and UTRGV in South Carolina from mid-May through early August, Bergeron shared that she is “excited to give kids the same amazing experiences I had as a child attending camp.”

 College of Health Professions